anic17/DiskRead/README.md

 ## Why use DiskRead?

 DiskRead is a tiny and fast program, yet powerful, portable, and easy to use.
-It's the perfect tool for backing up the boot sector, viewing the raw data of files and disks, or using it as a hexadecimal dump tool for Windows, ranging from the old Windows XP to the latest version, Windows 11.
+It's the perfect tool for backing up the boot sector, viewing the raw data of files and disks, or using it as a hexadecimal dumping tool for Windows, ranging from the old Windows XP to the latest version, Windows 11.

 ## Contributing